toberge/2pc/README.md

 > Navn på biblioteket og eventuell lenke til continuous integration løsning

+There is one major reason for many of the choices I made during this project:
+I am **one person** and had very little time.
+This necessitated limiting the scope of the project, and choosing simplicity wherever possible.

-At the moment, this is but a very simple demonstration.
+I started this project with creating a very simple demonstration.
 See [testcoordinator.py](testcoordinator.py) and
 [testservice.py](testservice.py)
+.

+The current system blah blah ...

 ## Contents